Athithya117/Hybrid-RAGOps-aws/README.md

-# RAG8s is a production ready RAG environment to build and ship an E2E RAG system using the SOTA tools, models and strategies as of mid 2025.
-It is currently under development
+# RAG8s is a production ready E2E RAG system built using the SOTA tools, models and strategies as of mid 2025.

 ## STEP 2/3 - indexing_pipeline